 About the position

-The Department of Urban & Regional Planning, Faculty of Landscape and Society at the Norwegian University of Life Sciences (NMBU) has a vacant 3-year PhD–position related to urban multi-local living and working.
+The Department of Urban & Regional Planning, Faculty of Landscape and Society at the Norwegian University of Life Sciences (NMBU) has a vacant 3-year PhD–position related to multi-local living and working in urban/rural regions.

 It is expected that the appointed candidate is admitted to the PhD programme in Society, Development and Planning.
 The PhD programme consists of mandatory and elective courses with oral and written examinations and a major research component.